Montana Labor Laws Guide

 Some US states allow employers to pay their employees a reduced, so-called subminimum wage.

-However, as a general rule — Montana does not allow any type of subminimum wage.
+However, as a general rule — the State of Montana doesn’t allow a subminimum wage.
 The mentioned categories of workers are still entitled to the regular minimum wage.

 Exceptions to the minimum wage in Montana